Loyal Order of Re-enactment Enthusiasts (LORE) Program

 LORE Education Weekends

 LORE hosts “LORE Education Weekends” which provide an opportunity for re-enactors and the public to work with other knowledgeable re-enactors and professionals in an instructional setting.
-These weekends include: Knights of the Fabled Reader, Great Minds Project, and Immersion Weekends.
+These weekends include:

 Knights of the Fabled Reader - Elementary Students